-For the year ended December 31, 2020, capital expenditures at the Delson plant totalled approximately \$280,000.
-The major portion of these expenditures were devoted to a new roof for the oil treating plant, new water meters and trimmer upgrades.
+For the year ended December 31, 2021, capital expenditures at the Delson plant totalled approximately \$224,000.
+The major portion of these expenditures were devoted to kiln repairs and upgrades to the tie building as well as for a fire suppression system.